 THE TOP 5 THINGS TO CONSIDER WHEN PLANNING A MAJOR IN MEDIEVAL STUDIES

-Latin 1002 or a proficiency test is required for the major, so think about getting your language requirement started early.
-We strongly advise students to take more than the minimum requirement of a foreign language and if at all possible multiple languages.
+Latin 1002 or a Latin proficiency test is required for the major, and we encourage students to think about getting the language requirement started early.
+We strongly advise students to take more than the minimum requirement of a foreign language and, if at all possible, to study multiple languages.

-We have research opportunities and collaboration with the library because of our manuscript collection.
-Thinking ahead to your own projects can help get you started on authentic undergraduate research.
+We have excellent research opportunities, particularly in collaboration with the library because of our manuscript and paleography collection.
+Thinking ahead about your own interests and possible projects can help get you started on authentic undergraduate research.

-We do not pressure students to do double majors, but many of our majors choose to do so.
-It is a possibility worth considering.
-The Medieval Studies major or minor combines well with many other fields: studio art, art history, history, anthropology, English, French, German, philosophy, computer science, even biology, etc. A double major can greatly deepen your understanding of art, history, literature, and culture.
+We do not pressure students to complete double majors, but many of our majors choose to do so.
+The Medieval Studies major or minor combines well with many other majors--studio art, art history, history, anthropology, English, French, German, philosophy, computer science, or even biology--and because Medieval Studies courses come from a wide variety of areas, you can even choose to meet many general education requirements with courses that also count for Medieval Studies.
+A thematically organized general education program or a double major can greatly deepen your understanding of art, history, literature, and culture.
 It can also make you attractive to graduate schools and employers.